-2021 Series J Bonds
+2021 Series I Bonds

-Upon the issuance of the 2021 Series J Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
-A portion of the proceeds of the 2021 Series J Bonds is expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds of the Corporation) finance all or portions of the 2021 Series J Mortgage Loans for the construction or permanent financing of six (6) developments (the "2021 Series J Developments").
-The remaining proceeds of the 2021 Series J Bonds are expected to be applied in the future at the direction of the Corporation for any purpose permitted under the Act, the General Resolution and the 2021 Series J Supplemental Resolution, including, but not limited to, the redemption of Bonds and the financing of mortgage loans.
+Upon the issuance of the 2021 Series I Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
+A portion of the proceeds of the 2021 Series I Bonds is expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds of the Corporation) finance the 2021 Series I Senior Mortgage Loan for the construction of one (1) development.
+The remaining portion of the proceeds of the 2021 Series I Bonds is expected to be used by the Corporation to indirectly (through the refunding of certain outstanding bonds of the Corporation) finance, and/or reimburse the Corporation for its own previous financing of, the 2021 Series I Securitization Mortgage Loans.